 Every child learns at a different pace.
 If a student lacks certain skills in 1st grade, we don’t hold them back.
 We have until 5th grade to make sure that child has mastered those skills.
 And if a student can demonstrate they already have mastery in a certain skill, they can skip a learning module entirely.
-In skills-based learning, students learn to master one competency at a time.
+In the skills-based learning at our Richmond school, students learn to master one competency at a time.
 Each skill is a small component of a larger learning goal.

 Our teachers are specialists